deepnetworkgmbh/blog/_posts/2019-11-27-monthly-sliding-window-partitioning-dhkeeping.md

 ## Conclusion

 Database housekeeping is a complex operation which consists of separate steps including table partitioning, stored procedures and cronjobs.
+You have to decide how you are going to partition your table by defining partition boundary values and proper partition key on target table.
+To perform the housekeeping operation in a timely manner, you have to setup a cronjob that calls corresponding stored procedure in which sliding window partitioning occurs at specified time intervals.